 Individuals, employers, government and payers are seeking greater value for their health care dollars.
 Concerns around the affordability of health care will only grow as overall health care spending continues to rise to meet the needs of an aging America.

 America’s hospitals and health systems understand – and share – consumer’s concerns, and are working hard to advance affordability by transforming the way health care is delivered in our communities.
 We are redesigning the delivery system, improving quality and outcomes, managing risk and exploring new payment models, and implementing operational solutions to improve patient outcomes and efficiency.
 But we cannot do it alone.
 It will take a real effort by everyone involved – insurers, drug companies, hospitals, device makers, physicians, nurses, other providers, employers and individuals.
 Importantly, it also will take changes in public policy.

-In order to make health care more affordable, the AHA is working with Congress, the Administration, the courts and other agencies to push forward our strategic commitments toward: access, value, partnerships, well-being and coordination.
-Below are some of our key advocacy initiatives to lower the cost of health care.
+In order to make health care more affordable, the AHA is working with Congress, the Administration, the courts and other agencies to push forward our strategic commitments toward: access, health, innovation, affordability and the individual as a partner.
+Below are some of our key advocacy initiatives to improve the affordability and value of health care.

 Improve Access to Health Care Coverage